The Day the Church Stopped Believing Victims

 Carol is not a young starlet with a large Twitter following and a horde of feminist journalists defending her online; she is an anonymous OAP.
 For most young people this is a drab story about a world many of us know little of, so the likes of Hitchens have been allowed to dominate the coverage of this story with little pushback.
 There is no campaign group supporting the rights and life of Carol.

-After Hitchens and others began their attempts to clear Bell's name, Carol gave an interview in the Brighton Argus, in which she said that those defending Bell "don’t know how I feel.
+After Hitchens and others first started protesting the decision to compensate Carol, she gave an interview in the Brighton Argus, in which she said that those defending Bell "don’t know how I feel.
 If it happened to them, how would they feel?
 It’s almost like they’re saying I should have kept my mouth shut and not said anything.
 Just do that and his good name goes on, you understand?"

 The results of today’s report have done little to change the feeling that a group of old Tories in the Cotswolds are celebrating the silencing of a victim.